mrjeevan/ReportGen/ReadMe.md

 set default values in list.txt donot add ',' instead use 'and' or '&'

+press 'enter key' to fill default values or type them to fill manually

 code extereamly fragile!
 ScreenShots must contain only pic format files any other will break the code